huss2012/Would-You-Rather/README.md

 This is the second project in React Nano-degree provided by Udacity which is a game that you have to answer the questions ethir option A or option B.

-So to get start the project you have to do some steps:
+So to get start the project you have to follow some steps:

 * Clone the repo first by tiping in the tirmenal git clone repoURL.
 * Once the repo complitly down loaded  cd in to it.